 Curious to know what technologies are used on your competitor’s website?

-First is a curiosity to learn how to find and to know what are the technologies are used to build that website.
+First is a curiosity to learn how to find and to understand what are the technologies are used to build that website.

-There are many free online site reporting tools available, which let you know what operating system, web server, web technologies are being used.
-Let me show you my four favorite lists.
+There are many free online site reporting tools available, which let you know the email address behind a website, what operating system, web server, web technologies are being used.

 Netcraft Site Report is probably one of the oldest tools in the market, which helps you in finding various useful information as following.

-- Background – first seen, title, ranking, language, description
+Background – first seen, title, ranking, language, description

-- Network – IPv4/IPv6 address, domain registrar, network owner, hosting country
+Network – IPv4/IPv6 address, domain registrar, network owner, hosting country

-- SSL/TLS – vulnerability status like POODLE, heart bleed, SSL cert details, protocol negotiation, public key, certificate type & chain details
+SSL/TLS – vulnerability status like POODLE, heart bleed, SSL cert details, protocol negotiation, public key, certificate type & chain details

-- Hosting – who host the website
+Hosting – who host the website

-- Security – risk rating, block list
+Security – risk rating, block list

-- Site technologies – CDN, CMS, software, RSS, compression, character encoding
+Site technologies – CDN, CMS, software, RSS, compression, character encoding

 and much more…

-Along with technologies, it also let you know if any advertising is used.
-Interesting to see how it track the website at the deeper level to reveal each component.
+Along with technologies, it also lets you know if any advertising is used.
+Interesting to see how it tracks the website at the broader level to reveal each component.

-- Analytics, Web server, analytics, reverse proxy details
+Analytics, Web server, analytics, reverse proxy details

 and at the end, you will get technology score based on popularity and traffic.

-I am not sure how it’s calculated but SimilarTech gives technologies score and lists out like an advertisement, analytics, widget, social sharing, mobile, CDN, CMS, media, open graph, schema and meta tags details.
+I am not sure how it’s calculated, but SimilarTech gives technologies score and lists out like an advertisement, analytics, widget, social sharing, mobile, CDN, CMS, media, open graph, schema, and meta tags details.

 You may also install their extensions in the browser for quick website profiling.

-WhatCMS doesn’t give you all technologies but just which CMS is being used like WordPress, Joomla, Drupal, Blogger and 138 more.
+WhatCMS doesn’t give you all technologies but just which CMS is being used like WordPress, Joomla, Drupal, Blogger, and 138 more.